Play Dusty for Me: Recording

-Play Dusty for Me was recorded in August 2001 in Kilkenny, Ireland.
+Play Dusty for Me was recorded over two days in August 2001 in Kilkenny, Ireland.
 The album was produced by Cormac Moore.

-This was Westlake's first recording since The Servants’ second album, Small Time.
-Small Time was recorded in 1991 but was still unreleased in 2001.
-Cherry Red Records released it in 2012, following the inclusion of 1990's Disinterest in Mojo’s 2011 list of the greatest British indie records of all time.).
+This was Westlake’s first recording since The Servants’ second album, Small Time.
+Small Time was recorded in 1991 but was not released until 2012, following the inclusion of 1990’s Disinterest in Mojo’s 2011 list of the greatest British indie records of all time.
 Throughout this time – “quietly in the background, occasionally in public” – Westlake carried on writing and performing.
+He wrote the songs on Play Dusty for Me between 1998 and 2001.

 Release history

 Play Dusty for Me (Mahlerphone, 2002) was a self-pressed album released in a limited issue that quickly sold out.
-Play Dusty for Me was reissued in 2010 and 2015.
+The album was reissued in 2010 and 2015; Cherry Red Records reissued it digitally in 2026.
+A 2026 review noted that Play Dusty for Me “has spent much of its existence hovering at the margins: briefly available here, quietly reissued there, never quite receiving the audience its quality demanded.”

+The cover of the original 2002 issue and British reissues of Play Dusty for Me are in plain black and white.
+A 2015 American reissue for Record Store Day 2015 had a pink cover.

-In 2008, Westlake gave “My Ice Queen”, an outtake from the album recording session, to a charity compilation for the benefit of Yorkhill Children's Foundation, based at the Royal Hospital for Sick Children, Glasgow.
+In 2008, Westlake gave “My Ice Queen”, not included on the original issue, to a charity compilation for the benefit of Yorkhill Children's Foundation, based at the Royal Hospital for Sick Children, Glasgow.

 Reception

+Kieron Tyler at The Arts Desk describes Play Dusty for Me as “deeply engaging, [...] distinctive, manifestly great”.
+The album, he says, is “guitar-centred pop at its most lean, most understated”, with an arresting musical range: from “icy” and “crepuscular” compositions to the “gentle bossa nova sway” of “Song For John” – “seemingly an elegy for John Lennon”.

+Neil Davenport at Louder Than War finds Play Dusty for Me to be among those records seeming to “drift through the cracks, half-glimpsed and half-heard, gathering a quiet mythology among those lucky enough to find them.”
+He says “Life On The Edge” offers the album’s “most immediate pop thrill”, while the psych-rock “I Die For Love” and “Patience” reveal “darker currents beneath the record’s composed exterior.”

-The Big Takeover called Play Dusty for Me a “winsome, quiet” album, saying it had the “general unhurried nature of an LP put out for pure love rather than commercial gain”.
-A Louder Than War review contrasted the “fierce and unexpected urgency” of Westlake's My Beautiful England with the “dimly-lit beauty” of Play Dusty for Me.
+The Big Takeover calls Play Dusty for Me a “winsome, quiet” album, saying it has the “general unhurried nature of an LP put out for pure love rather than commercial gain”.

+A review of Westlake’s next album, My Beautiful England, contrasts the later record’s “fierce and unexpected urgency” [...] with the “dimly-lit beauty” of Play Dusty for Me.